deebov/atomik-color-picker/README.md

 - ✅ Touch support - use with pen or mobile devices without glitches
 - ✅ Modular - made with hooks⚛️, atomik utils and components
 - ✅ Tiny - 0 dependecies, ~3K
-- ✅ Fast🚀 - fastest algorithms on the internet (src: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Colors/Color_picker_tool)
+- ✅ Fast🚀 - fastest algorithms on the internet
 - ✅ Beautiful UI 😎🍑🚀

 ## Installation